Kader-the-Coder/ParticipationManager/docs/UPDATE.md

 - [X] Allow for determining the day
 - [X] Allow for removing a all data in a given day

-## Phase 4.1: Daily Tracking Filters
+## Phase 4: Daily Tracking Filters
 - [X] Implement logic to filter out students by grade and subject
 - [X] Persist selected filters between sessions

-## Phase 4.2: Daily Tracking UI - Non-functional
-- [ ] Add a way to write Notes per student*
-- [ ] Add a way to write Reflections per student*
-- [ ] Add a way to write Notes per day*
-- [ ] Add a way to write Reflections per day*

 ## Phase 5: Daily Tracking Logic
-- [ ] Implement saving of daily scores per student (linked to `days`)
+- [X] Implement saving of daily scores per student (linked to `days`)
 - [ ] Implement changeable participation weight
 - [ ] Implement changeable camera weight
 - [ ] Implement changeable on-time weight
 - [ ] Implement changeable behaviour weight
 - [ ] Implement changeable attendance weight
-- [ ] Implement GUI grid for entering Participation
-- [ ] Implement GUI grid for entering Camera
-- [ ] Implement GUI grid for entering On Time
-- [ ] Implement GUI grid for entering Behaviour
+- [ ] Implement logic to ensure changed weights only apply to later dates
-- [ ] Implement GUI grid for entering Attendance
+- [ ] Implement logic to allow custom application of weights for a given date
 - [ ] Implement auto-calculation of Daily Total
-- [ ] Implement notes per criterion
-- [ ] Implement reflections per day

 ## Phase 6: Quarters & Filters
 - [X] Implement CRUD for quarters (used as filters; start dates are saved)